intercom/intercom-ios/README.md

 ![iPad](https://github-camo.global.ssl.fastly.net/dd6f10866e3cb16756c4d31e9e91c18361e04645/687474703a2f2f642e70722f692f4a6b6b742b)

 ####Receiving messages from Intercom
 Messages from Intercom are delivered, if present, in response to every request from the SDK.
 If you aren't sending any attributes then messages will be fetched on session start.
+When a message is opened by touching it or sliding it upwards, a reply box will appear.

 ####Sending messages to Intercom from inside your app
 Enabling users send messages to Intercom from your app is easy.
 By calling `[Intercom showNewMessageComposer];` inside the action of a button or table cell for example, the new message composer appears.